lrskj/Inventory-Manager/README.md

-Please carefully read the following in order to make use of the accompanying files.
-These are detailed instructions on how to set up and run the Wine Shop Reports application.
+Instructions on how to set up and run the Wine Shop Reports application.
 This application is Python-based, and will generate reports from a MySQL database for use in your wine shop.